jparkley/api-central-collection/README.md

 https://r71fdgepvf.execute-api.us-east-1.amazonaws.com/prod/mlb

-Scraper built in Node.js with Express, Cheerio, Axios
+A scraper developed using Node.js with Express, Cheerio, and Axios, then deployed to AWS API Gateway.

 ##